Importing Vehicles into Australia

 Approved companies known as Registered Automotive Workshops (RAWs) may import a limited range of used vehicles on behalf of individuals.
 To find out if your make and model of vehicle is currently eligible for processing by a RAW, search the Specialist and Enthusiast Vehicle Scheme (SEVS) register.
 If your vehicle type is on the SEVS register you may be able to find a RAW that will import it for you by using the Search for a RAW facility on the RAWS Website.
 If your vehicle type is not on the search for a RAW or the SEVS register you could contact a RAW that processes similar vehicles to yours or apply to have the vehicle added to the SEVS register.
 Instructions for applying for SEVS is available on the SEVS website.
 Eligibility for SEVS is only the first step in the process of having your vehicle imported to Australia.
 Please be aware that vehicles imported by RAWs must undergo a range of modifications and maintenance procedures to ensure that they meet minimum safety and environmental standards.
 You will be charged for this work and the costs of importation by the RAW.

 Individuals can also apply to import vehicles to Australia.
 The Department administers legislation setting out when an import approval may be issued.
-More information is available on the import options section of the website.
+More information is available on the Import Options and Eligibility Assessment pages.

 A Vehicle Import Approval is required to import a vehicle.
-The vehicle will not be released from the Australian Customs and Border Protection Service unless it has a Vehicle Import Approval.
+The vehicle will not be released from the Department of Immigration and Border Protection unless it has a Vehicle Import Approval.
 All costs incurred in this process are the responsibility of the importer.

 It is important to note that these requirements relate to vehicles designed soley or principally for the transportation of people, animals or goods on public roads.
-For vehicles that are not designed for road use, import approvals are not required, however a positive assessment of this through the Vehicle Import application process will ensure the clearance of your vehicle by the Australian Customs and Border Protection Service.
+For vehicles that are not designed for road use, import approvals are not required, however a positive assessment of this through the Vehicle Import application process will ensure the clearance of your vehicle by the Department of Immigration and Border Protection.

 An application for a Vehicle Import Approval, with all necessary supporting documentation will generally be assessed by the Department within 20 working days of receipt (including payment of the lodgment fee).
-This is a service target and in peak periods it may not be met.
 This process will take longer if the necessary supporting documentation is not initially provided, if the original application is incomplete or any further information or clarification is required.

 Obtaining a Vehicle Import Approval is only one step in the process of importing a vehicle into Australia.
 Depending on the type of vehicle, the processes may be complex, involve several organisations, and take many weeks.
 For an overview of the process, read the 8 steps to import a vehicle.